Yamini2001/LeetCode-Solutions/README.md

   ## Power Grid Maintenance
   Return an array of integers representing the results of each query of type [1, x] in the order they appear.

+  ## Maximise And Minimise Powered City
+  Given the two integers r and k, return the maximum possible minimum power of a city, if the additional power stations are built optimally.